-But if you have minor children, significant assets or debt, or your spouse has hired an attorney, it is riskier to represent yourself.
-Texas law is complicated, so even a “friendly” divorce will benefit from the input of an attorney to make sure all the Texas family law requirements are met.
+Things get more complicated if you have minor children, significant assets or debt, or your spouse has hired an attorney.
+Even an otherwise friendly divorce can benefit from the input of an attorney to make sure all the Texas family law requirements are met.

 There are resources for filing a do-it-yourself divorce.
-Texas Law Help has some forms here.* One way to save money on your divorce is to complete your DIY divorce decree and then let an attorney review it to make sure there is nothing missing.
+Texas Law Help has some forms here.* One way to save money on your divorce is to complete your DIY divorce decree and then have a lawyer review it to make sure nothing is missing.

 Feel free to contact us to see if you need a lawyer – we’re here to help!
 You can call us at 972.529.2889 or drop us an email at email@example.com for more information.